 The alphanumeric digital display is a two line display that indicates actual room pressure (positive, negative or no isolation), alarm status, menu options, and error messages.
-In normal operation (green light is on), the display continuously scrolls information about room pressure, and other variables programmed; flow, air changes per hour, etc. The variables that scroll depend on the model of PresSura controller/monitor purchased and options installed.
+In normal operation (green light is on), the display continuously scrolls information about room pressure, and other variables programmed; flow, air changes per hour, etc. The variables that scroll depend on the model of PresSura monitor purchased and options installed.

-As an example, if an alarm condition occurs, the variable that normally scrolls PRESSURE PRESSURE
+As an example, if an alarm condition occurs, the variable that normally scrolls

-NORMAL will change to read ALARM =
+PRESSURE PRESSURE NORMAL will change to read ALARM =

-When programming the unit, the display will change and now show menus, menu items, and current value of the item, depending on the specific programming function being performed.
+When programming the unit, the display changes and now shows menus, menu items, and current value of the item, depending on the specific programming function being performed.